 The CLIMB program at MD Anderson Cancer Center offers two-hour group meetings each week consecutively for six weeks.
 During these meetings, conversation and art are used to help children identify and appropriately express complex feelings.
 They are given their own workbook to capture their progress, which they can share with their family at home.

 For more information about CLIMB, call our Social Work department at 713-792-6195.

 Children bond very quickly with other children going through a similar experience.
 They learn that being sad, frightened and even angry is part of this family trial.
 The sessions help children to moderate their feelings without having to “stuff” them or feel overwhelmed by them.

 Teen CLIMB is a special support program dedicated to helping teens cope with a parent’s cancer diagnosis.
 The group is available for adolescents and teens ages 13-17 and is held concurrently with CLIMB and the parent group.

-This service is being offered free of charge because we believe so completely that stronger families make stronger survivors.
-Parking validation and dinner are provided.
+CLIMB® is offered free of charge because we believe so completely that stronger families make stronger survivors.
+Parking validation and dinner are also provided.

 We offer a concurrent parent group which takes place at the same time as CLIMB.
 The parent group is facilitated by social work counselors from the Department of Social Work.
 It is an educational group where parents can learn and share healthy ways of how to help their children cope with a cancer diagnosis in the family.